The 6 Best Small Frying Pans (for Perfect Eggs & More)

 This is not just a cheap throw-away pan that you use for a few months, the de Buyer Mini Fry Pan is a carefully produced product that meets French quality manufacturing, but it may not be perfect for new home cooks.

-5. Smallest Fry Pan for Induction – Granitestone Mini Skillet
+5. Best Granite Coating – Granitestone Mini Skillet

 best mini skillet with granite coating